trussworks/terraform-aws-destroy-default-vpc/README.md

 - [aws_default_vpc](https://www.terraform.io/docs/providers/aws/r/default_vpc.html)
 - [aws_default_vpc_dhcp_options](https://www.terraform.io/docs/providers/aws/r/default_vpc_dhcp_options.html)

+**WARNING:** The management of default VPC resources in AWS is meant to close security holes and follow best practices.
+If you have an architecture that relies on default VPC resources **DO NOT** use this module until those resources have been moved to non-default resources.
+Once you apply this module to your architecture it is incredibly hard to undo as simply removing the module will not "reset" any changes made by the module.
+Please read the linked terraform docs above for more information about managing default resources.

 ## Terraform Versions

 Terraform 0.12.
 Pin module version to ~> 1.0.0 .
 Submit pull-requests to master branch.